 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 If you think the world's premier 4X game (explore, expand, exploit, and exterminate) peaked at Civilization IV, the sixth entry won’t change your mind, but we envy anyone who’s never played the series – Civilization VI on Switch is a brilliant introduction.
 Watching - and influencing - how the world unfolds is as addictive as ever, and the boon of portability make this a great way to play.
-Lack of online play is an obvious disappointment, but the core game works fantastically well on the handheld and we had an absolute blast; take our advice and get stuck in.
-Also, give Phillip II a wide berth – true to his word, he’ll get your wealth one way or another!
+Lack of online play is an obvious disappointment, but the core game works fantastically well on the handheld and we had an absolute blast; with a mountain of DLC to discover after you've exhausted the substantial base game, take our advice and get stuck in.

 Tiny Metal: Full Metal Rumble surpasses both its predecessor and the recent Wargroove to become the number one Advance Wars 'clone' available on Switch right now.
 Indeed, it may be fair to say that this time around developer Area 35 has beaten Advance Wars at its own game with a super-tight and generous SRPG that takes the best from the greats it emulates and wraps them up in a much more modern and satisfying package.
 Battles here are challenging, tense and highly replayable affairs, new tactical options add even more depth to proceedings and the story, once it gets going, will keep you locked in until the fight is done.
 Long-suffering Advance Wars fans take note - this one really is pretty much essential.